Laravel v5.0 Integration

 $g = new jqgrid();

-// set few params
+// set few parameters

 $grid["caption"] = "Grid for '$tab'";